codingsoo/REST_Go/README.md

 You can manually set up the requirements, but if you are using the same environment with us, you can simply type the command below

 ```
-cd REST-Go # Go to the root directory
+cd REST_Go # Go to the root directory
 sh small_setup.sh
 ```